datanav/docs/configuration.rst

      - ``true``
      -

-   * - ``supports_signalling`` (experimental)
+   * - ``supports_signalling``
      - Boolean
-     - Flag used to enable signalling support between internal pipes (dataset to dataset pipes).
-If enabled, a pipe run is scheduled as soon as the input dataset changes (it does not interrupt any already running pipes).
+     - Flag used to enable or disable signalling support between internal pipes (dataset to dataset pipes).
+If enabled, a pipe run is scheduled as soon as the input dataset(s) changes.
+It does not interrupt any already running pipes.

+       See ``global_defaults.use_signalling_internally`` in the :ref:`service metadata <service_metadata_section>` section for more details.

+       If signalling is turned on globally, you will have to explicitly set ``supports_signalling`` to ``false`` to disable it on individual pipes where you don't want to automatically schedule runs on changes.
+Note that it is automatically disabled (if not explicitly enabled on the source) if the schedule interval is less than 2 minutes or a cron expression has been used.
      - ``false``
      -